Four Waterfalls Near Melbourne You Can Swim Under

 For those of you feeling a little more adventurous, we recommend a swim beneath one of Victoria's many beautiful waterfalls.
 Here are four such locations within a reasonable drive of the city.
 Whether that's natural or man-made, up a mountain, along a riverbed or within a national park, this list has you covered.

 LADIES BATH FALLS, MOUNT BUFFALO NATIONAL PARK

 Alright, so this one's kind of cheating.
-The small man-made waterfall at this popular swimming hole near Strathbogie doesn't quite have the same natural splendour as the others, but what it lacks in magnificence it makes up for in history.
-Legend has it that the weir is named for an early settler, called Polly because he couldn't grow a beard and drowned in the waters after one too many sherries.
+The small, man-made waterfall at this popular swimming hole near Strathbogie doesn't quite have the same natural splendour as the others.
+But what it lacks in magnificence it makes up for in history.
+Legend has it that the weir is named for an early settler, Polly McQuinns, who could not grow a beard and drowned in the waters after one too many sherries.
 Despite the gnarly history, this deep swimming pool offers a welcome respite from the heat.
 Apart from the man-made waterfalls, there's rapids and a purpose-build diving board for plunging and belly-flops.
 It's a day-trip for those looking for something a little different and with a bit of character.